BiagioFesta/algorithms/README.md

 ## Problem List
 See the [Problems List Here](https://github.com/BiagioFesta/algorithms/wiki/Problems-List).

-## Compilation
+## Installation Guide
-See the [Guide Here](https://github.com/BiagioFesta/algorithms/wiki/Compilation-Guide) in order to compile the project.
+See the [Guide Here](https://github.com/BiagioFesta/algorithms/wiki/Installation-Guide) in order to install the project.